TrivadisPF/platys-modern-data-platform/cookbooks/recipes/streamsets-oss-activation/README.md

 As you can see, the `streamsets-1` container will be re-created, using the same `SDC ID` as before.

-When reloading the StreamSets UI, you will have to re-active, but you can now use the exact same Activation Code as before.
+When reloading the StreamSets UI, you will have to re-activate, but you can now use the exact same Activation Code as before.